 Principle #6.
 Quality Assessment and Assurance

-Quality planning and testing of software products should be one of the key focuses of any development team as these processes ensure that your product features the necessary characteristics of good software design.
+Quality planning and testing of software products should be one of the primal focuses of any development team as these processes ensure that your product features the necessary characteristics of good software design.

 At TATEEDA GLOBAL, we understand this pretty well.
 Software QA service should be represented in every step of the software development process, and never neglected or decreased.

 This is why QA starts at the software design stage, and is not restricted merely to coding control.
 Learn more about testing software products in healthcare here.